 Volumetric and high-rate HTTP flood attacks

-In a volumetric HTTP flood attack, a zombie server sends requests at a higher frequency than a normal server does.
+In volumetric HTTP flood attacks, a zombie server sends requests at a higher frequency than a normal server does.
 To prevent such attacks, the most effective measure is to limit the request rate of request sources.
-WAF provides the Rate Limiting function.
+WAF provides the Rate Limiting function for this purpose.
 You can configure this function from the Custom Protection Policy page.
 For more information, see Create a custom protection policy.

 /login.php, and block IP addresses that send more than 20 requests to access the path within 60 seconds.

 - Captcha and Strict Captcha in the Action drop-down list aim to verify whether requests originate from a human or an automation script.
-However, you can use these two actions to protect web and HTML5 applications, but not native apps or APIs.
+You can use these two actions to protect common and HTML5 web pages, but not native apps or APIs.
 To protect the native apps and APIs, set Action to block.

-- You can set whitelist policies for APIs or IP addresses that may be mistakenly blocked by HTTP flood protection on the Access Control/Throttling tab.
-For more information, see Configure the access control and throttling whitelist.
+- You can configure whitelist policies for APIs or IP addresses that may be mistakenly blocked by HTTP flood protection on the Access Control/Throttling tab.
+For more information, see Configure a whitelist for Access Control/Throttling.

-- Do not enable the Protection-emergency mode for native apps or APIs in the HTTP Flood Protection section.
+- Do not select the Protection-emergency mode for native apps or APIs in the HTTP Flood Protection section.

 Attacks from regions outside China and public clouds